OHDSI/Broadsea/README.md

 The .env file that comes with Broadsea has default and sample values.
 For advanced use, modify the values as appropriate, as covered below.

-### Docker Secrets
+### Docker Secrets (New for 3.1)

-Broadsea now leverages [Docker Secrets](https://docs.docker.com/engine/swarm/secrets/ "Docker Secrets") to handle sensitive passwords and secret keys.
+Broadsea leverages [Docker Secrets](https://docs.docker.com/engine/swarm/secrets/ "Docker Secrets") to handle sensitive passwords and secret keys.

 *(In Broadsea 3.0, these were handled via plain-text environment variables, which is not best security practice)*